frconor-ebook/meditations/_posts/2025-11-17-heaven-and-vigilance.md

 We also have the consoling words of Our Lord, "I go to prepare a place for you..."
 (John 14:3).

 Heaven is our definitive homeland.
 There we will enjoy the company of Jesus and Mary.
 Here, we are but pilgrims.
-"And when the moment comes when we are to give an account to God, we will not be afraid"---because we see that death is just a change of house.
-Life is changed, not taken away.

-"Death will come when God wants---being that liberation, that point of entry into the fullness of life*"* (Preface I, Mass for the Dead).
+Blessed Álvaro del Portillo says, "And when the moment comes when we are to give an account to God, we will not be afraid" (Álvaro del Portillo, Homily, *Homily*, August 15, 1989)---because we see that death is just a change of house: 'Life is changed, not taken away' (*Preface I*, Mass for the Dead).

-"Life changes," says Blessed Álvaro del Portillo.
+"Death will come when God wants---being that liberation, that point of entry into the fullness of life.
+Life changes," says Blessed Álvaro del Portillo.
 "It doesn't come to an end.
 We have a firm hope that we will live in a new way, very united to the Blessed Virgin, as we adore the Most Holy Trinity: Father, Son and Holy Spirit.
-This is the reward that awaits us*"* (Álvaro del Portillo, Homily, *Homily*, August 15, 1989).
+This is the reward that awaits us*"* (*ibid*.).

-Scripture reminds us and warns us about the excessive concerns for comfort and the things of this world that inevitably lead to a neglect of God and neighbor.
+Scripture reminds us and warns us about the excessive concerns for comfort and the things of this world that inevitably will lead to a neglect of God and neighbor.
 We are told about a man who fell into that very trap.
 Instead of winning heaven through the use of his wealth, he lost it forever.

-We are told, "There was a rich man who used to dress in purple and fine linen and feast magnificently every day.
+We are told: "There was a rich man who used to dress in purple and fine linen and feast magnificently every day.
 Meanwhile, at his door, there was a poor man called Lazarus, covered with sores, who longed to fill himself with the scraps that fell from the rich man's table" (Luke 16:19-21).

 Thus, Our Lord contrasts two extreme conditions in this parable: vast wealth in one case, tremendous need in the other.
 Our Lord says nothing about the rich man's possessions themselves.
 He puts His entire emphasis on how they have been used, mentioning only expensive clothes and sumptuous daily banquets.
 Lazarus was not even given the leftovers.